 Too Much of a Good Thing Can Keep Your Presentation from Being Great

-This Part 4 of my 5-part public speaking series is a little different.
+This part of my public speaking series is different.
 Parts 1-3 covered how to make a good presentation.
-This installment is about how to go from making good presentations to making great presentations.
+This installment is about how to make a good presentation great.

 As George Harrison sang in 1969, “It’s All Too Much.”